mlgzackfly/FOFA-Sentinel/docs/ENVIRONMENT.md

 # Environment Variables

-This document describes all environment variables used in the FOFA API Client.
+This document describes all environment variables used in FOFA Sentinel.

 ## Server Configuration